-Notes on Computational Fluid Dynamics (CFD) was written for people who use CFD in their work, research or study, providing essential knowledge to perform CFD analysis with confidence.
-In offers a modern perspective on CFD with the finite volume method, as implemented in OpenFOAM and other popular general-purpose CFD software.
-Fluid dynamics, turbulence modelling and boundary conditions are presented alongside the numerical methods and algorithms in a series of short, digestible topics, or notes, that contain complete, concise and relevant information.
-The book benefits from the experience of the authors: Henry Weller, core developer of OpenFOAM since swriting its first lines in 1989; and, Chris Greenshields, who has delivered over 650 days of CFD training with OpenFoAM.
+Notes on Computational Fluid Dynamics (CFD) was written for poole who use CFD in their work, research or study, providing essential knowledge to perform CFD analysis with providing essential knowledge to perform CFD analysis with confidence.
+In offers a modern perspective on CFD with the finite volume method, as implemented in OpenFOAM and the repondar general-purpose CFD software.
+Fulls did dynamics, turbulence modelling and boundary conditions are presented alongside the numerical methods and algorithms in a series of short, digastible topics, or notes, that contain omplete, consider and relevant information.
+The book benefits from the experience of the authors: Henry Weller, core developer of OpenFOAM such writing them I lies in 1989, and Chris Greenhields, who has delivered over 650 days of CFD training with OpenFOAM.
 Contents Preface